The scope of this Water Trails Master Plan includes three water trails within Black Hawk County:

 Maps of the Water Trails

-There are a variety of land uses surrounding the Cedar River and Black Hawk Creek, ranging from protected bottomland forests to densely-populated city centers.
+There are a variety of land uses surrounding the Cedar River and Black Hawk Creek, ranging from protected bottomland forests to densely populated city centers.
+The following maps show various features along the water trails including parks, hazards, camping areas, and bicycle accommodations:

 Cedar Valley Paddlers Trail